voidfraction/voidfraction.github.io/about.markdown

 permalink: /what/
 ---

 Hi!
 This is something like a reading journal.
 I'm a graduate student studying ecology and environmental modeling.
-In my free time I mostly read, and I try to follow my curiosity about the world quite generally.
-I'm thinking of making series of posts based on focal ideas that different texts illuminate in different ways.
+In my free time I mostly read and I want to keep track of some of that.
+I'm thinking of making series of posts based on focal ideas rather than texts.
 I'm not trying to summarize or review things, I mostly want to contextualize and maybe speculate a little.
 We'll see how it goes.

 I'm no expert on most things, feedback is welcome.
 You can email me: voidfraction [at] proton [dot] me.